AlexAzartsev/heroicon/README.md

 # Heroicon Nova Field

 A Laravel Nova Field for managing icons.
 [Heroicons](https://heroicons.com/) used by default.
-Custom sets of icons can be registered and used with or istead heroicons, each icon can be changed via editor.
+Custom sets of icons can be registered and used with or instead heroicons, each icon can be changed via editor.
 Icon saved as svg html tag into db.

 ## Installation: